mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 // ...
 {% endhighlight %}

-This is the part of the implementation, which is invoked, when the watched collection is not array-like.
-What we notice is that AngularJS iterates over the keys using `for key in value`.
-In order to achieve complexity around `O(1)`, we need to decrease the amount of keys over, which AngularJS will iterate and possibly leave only the change control flag.
+This part of the implementation is invoked, when the watched collection is not array-like.
+What we notice is that AngularJS iterates over the keys using `for-in`.
+In order to achieve complexity around `O(1)`, we need to decrease the amount of keys over, which AngularJS will iterate and possibly leave only the change control flag as only key of the collection' instances.

-Here is how we achieve this result:
+Here is how we achieve behavior result:

 {% highlight javascript %}
 function defineProperty(obj, name, descriptor) {